Rape of the Sabine women: Historical analysis

 The motivation behind the abduction of the Sabine women is contested among ancient sources.
 Livy writes that Rome's motivation for abducting the Sabine women was solely to increase the city's population and claims that no direct sexual assault took place during the abduction.
 Livy says that Romulus offered the Sabine women free choice as well as civic and property rights.
 According to Livy, Romulus spoke to each of them in person, declaring "that it was all owing to the pride of their parents in denying right of intermarriage to their neighbours.
 They would live in honourable wedlock, and share all their property and civil rights, and – dearest of all to human nature – would be the mothers of freemen."
 Scholars like Dionysius of Halicarnassus argue that it was an attempt to secure an alliance with the Sabines through the women's newly founded relationships with Roman men.
 Livy's account is reinforced in some ways through the works of Cicero.
 In Cicero's work De re publica, he reiterates Livy's view that the plan to abduct the Sabine women at the festival was done in order "to strengthen the new state" and "safeguard the resources of his kingdom and people."
 Unlike Livy, Cicero, and Dionysius, Ovid sees the abduction of the Sabine as an avenue for the men of Rome to fulfill their sexual desires rather than an attempt at taking wives to produce children for the city.
 While he does make note of the issue surrounding Rome's lack of women, he does not make it out to be a factor in the planning of the abduction.

 While it is clear that the story was part of the founding mythology of Rome, its historicity is disputed and considered unlikely to have happened by many historians, or at least not to have happened in the way described.
 Theodor Mommsen (as well as later historians such as Jacques Poucet) believed that the story was likely spread during the later fourth century BC after the Samnite Wars as a tale to explain the assimilation of Samnites into Rome after a combination of wars and alliances, and sending similar events into the distant past.
 The story likely gained relevance again during the time period where the coins depicting the event were minted, in 89 BC.
 This would have been made during the Social War, a conflict between Rome and its Italian allies over their status and whether they deserved Roman citizenship.
-A story from Rome's past wherein Rome came into conflict with its neighbors, showed a capacity for brutal violence, but ultimately avoided a war after the Sabines submitted to unification with Rome, would have been powerful one for Rome to send at the time.
+A story from Rome's past wherein Rome came into conflict with its neighbors, showed a capacity for brutal violence, but ultimately avoided a war after the Sabines submitted to unification with Rome, would have been a powerful one for Rome to send at the time.